Concepts, benchmarks, and coding rules

 Conclusions

 A total of 51 countries and territories7The territories discussed here are coded as separate from their colonial countries for the sake of analysis, as they have high levels of autonomy and exist within a separate cultural region from the colonial country were assessed based on these eight indicators.
 A country’s gang violence is determined to have a political connotation and, therefore, accepted for inclusion if at least five or more of the eight indicators were satisfied.
 The results accepted the inclusion of gang violence as political for 11 countries in Latin America of the 51 that were assessed.
 These countries include Belize, Brazil, El Salvador, Guatemala, Haiti, Honduras, Jamaica, Mexico, Puerto Rico, Trinidad and Tobago, and Venezuela.8Ten countries were included in this list when ACLED’s Latin America coverage launched in 2020.
 The regular review of these indicators by the ACLED team led to the addition of Venezuela in 2022, raising the total to 11 countries.
-Summary results are available in Table 2 below, while full results can be found in Annex 1 at the end of the document.

 Table 2: Summary of gang violence inclusion as political violence